Indians announce four-year contract extension for Roberto Perez

 The deal runs through the 2020 season and includes club options for the 2021 and 2022 seasons.
 Per MLB.com, the extension is worth $9 million guaranteed with options valued at $5.5 million and $7 million, respectively.

+“I'm very grateful,” Perez said.
+“I’m very happy, too.
+I would like to thank them for the opportunity and having trust in myself.
+I'm just very happy that we came to an agreement.
+I'm happy to be here.”

-Perez, 28, figures to start the year as the No. 2 catcher behind Yan Gomes, though he’ll likely receive more starts than the typical backup.
+Perez, 28, figures to start the year as the No. 2 catcher behind Yan Gomes, though he’ll likely receive more starts than the typical backup, especially early on.
 Perez last season missed significant time with a broken thumb but was the primary catcher who handled Indians’ pitching staff through their postseason run.
 He also slugged two home runs in Game 1 of the World Series in perhaps the best offensive game of his career.

+“He grew right in front of our eyes,” Francona said of Perez’s postseason.
+“When Gomer got hurt [during the regular season], he wasn’t ready to come back.
+He was still rehabbing a bit, the thumb.
+It took him a while to catch his treading.
+But man once he did, and we got into the playoffs, he threw the ball well, he caught the ball well, he ran the game really well, followed the game plan really well.
+I think he grew up right in front of our own eyes.”

 The Indians also recently signed Jose Ramirez to a five-year, $26 million extension that includes two club options.